Introduction to referencing

 References are the details of your information sources, providing enough information to enable the reader to understand what you are referring to.

-A reference list is presented in alphabetical order (by author) and lists all the references you have cited directly in your written text.
+A reference list is presented in alphabetical order by author (in cases where you have used an author more than once, the most recent reference should be listed first).
+It lists all the references you have cited directly in your written text.
 The reference list is usually found at the end of a piece of written work.

 Study skills events